 The elegant Azawakh is a beautiful dog.
 There are no specific markings or colorations for the Azawakh so they can be found in almost any color scheme.

 The Azawakh is known to be patient and gentle with family members but not so much with strangers.
 While not actively aggressive they are reserved with people they don’t know.
-Not suited for apartment living, they do best in open areas where they have access to a fenced yard and fewer people.
+Not suited for apartment living, they do best in open areas where they have access to a fenced yard or wireless dog fence and fewer people.

 - Height– 23 to 29 inches